THAT NIGHT – EXTRAS WORLD

 "Primary concern: 'study' may expand beyond stated boundaries.
 Academy research focus: understanding anomaly manifestation.
 Likely hypothesis: they want to replicate your abilities.
 Create more anomaly children artificially."

 Yoo's consciousness shuddered.
-The idea of others experiencing what he had—the void, the dissolution, the agony of reformation—was horrific.
+The idea of others experiencing what he had; the void, the dissolution, the agony of reformation all of it was horrific.

 "Agreed.
 Recommend: reveal partial information only.
 Admit to reincarnation (already disclosed to host father).
 Deny knowledge of mechanism.
 Attribute abilities to 'unknown cosmic factors.'
 Provide enough data to satisfy curiosity without enabling replication."